flyteorg/flytesnacks/cookbook/docs/integrations.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Flyte uses Kustomize to generate the the deployment configuration which can be leveraged to `kustomize your own deployment <https://github.com/flyteorg/flyte/tree/master/kustomize>`_.

+.. admonition:: Coming Soon!

-We will soon be supporting helm or a better deployment model - See issue :issue:`299`.
+    We will soon be supporting Helm.
+Track the `GitHub Issue <https://github.com/flyteorg/flyte/issues/299>`__ to stay tuned!

 .. toctree::